 Location and Institutions Involved

 Place of Implementation University of Economics in Bratislava, Tatra banka a.s.

 University/Department Department of Marketing - Faculty of Commerce; Department of Banking - Faculty of National economy; University of Economics in Bratislava

 Municipal Authorities/Department -

 Business Partners Tatra banka a.s.

 NGOs -

-As part of cooperation with busines banks in the Slovakia - TATRA banks s practice, the University has signed an agreement with one of the largest a, a.s.
+As part of cooperation with business practice, the University has signed an agreement with one of the largest

-Duration The project ran from 20.02.2017 to 25.5.2017 ---------- ----------------------------------------------
+Duration The project ran from 20.02.2017 to 25.5.2017 ---------- --